Face and Neck Liposuction

 The pictures below show a case of liposuction with simultaneous chin implant.
 Although there is significant improvement with a happy patient, the liposuction does not totally addresses skin excess.
 A face or neck lift would be required to totally address the skin.
 This patient, like some patients, wanted a change but did not want a facelfit procedure.

-The patient below has a small area of fat accumulation under her chin that was treated with liposcution under local anesthesia.
+The patient to the right has a small area of fat accumulation under her chin that was treated with liposcution under local anesthesia.
 She is shown before and after the procedure.